Post

 "I really can't remember the password for zip.
 All I can remember is it was a 6 digit number.
 Hope you can figure it out easily"

-instead.
-I also created a script to generated a wordlist of 6 digit numbers for a quicker crack.
+So I created a script to generated a wordlist with 6 digit numbers and used John the Ripper to crack it.

 1